When Does My Car Need A Wheel Alignment Service?

 Do all-wheel drive cars need a four Wheel Alignment?

 All-wheel drive and four-wheel drive vehicles do require a four-wheel alignment.
 The alignment of a four-wheel drive vehicle can be significantly impacted by towing or carrying heavy loads, resulting in a reduced tyre footprint and un-even tyre wear.
 This is made worse if you’re constantly carrying a heavy toolbox or have a heavy service body fitted to your ute without a suspension upgrade to handle the additional weight.
-It is also common for the alignment to be knocked out of sync when four-wheel driving.
+Pedders offers a specialised wheel alignment service for load carrying vehicles, and vehicles used for towing.
+It is also common for the alignment to be knocked out of sync when four-wheel driving so it pays to have your wheel alignment checked regularly.

 Sedans, hatchbacks and station wagons with all-wheel drive systems also require a four-wheel alignment as they are typically setup from the manufacturer with specific camber, toe angle and castor settings from the factory for both the front and rear axles.
 Just like a two-wheel drive or four-wheel drive car, the alignment is impacted by everyday potholes and other obstacles, as well as the load is put through all-four wheels when turning, braking and accelerating.